aboczek/Gourmet/README.md

     - As user I want you to easily navigate to Drinks Menu.
     - As user I want you to easily access Booking Table and successfully use it.
     - As user I want you to easily access About Us and successfully use it.
+    - As user I want you be able to use map in About us section.
     - As user I want you to see Thank you page after booking table.